Abdullah Quraishi Al-Azhari: Death and burial

 Abdullah Quraishi had a mild cardiac attack in 2008, when he was delivering Taraweeh prayers in Masjid Mir Wazeer Ali in Hyderabad.
 After that, he was taken to Care hospital and since then, he had trouble in walking due to weakness.
 He also had a hernia surgery in April 2014 and since then he was having more trouble in walking.
 Even then he used to deliver all his lectures in Jamia Nizamia and also used to teach Qirat in the morning.
 Abdullah Quraishi was also suffering from Respiratory problems since 2013 and had trouble breathing in his last days.
-He was taken to hospital multiple times and breathed his last on 8 December 2015.
+He was taken to hospital multiple times and died on 8 December 2015.

 Abdullah Quraishi's funeral was conducted on 9 December 2015, the very next day after his demise.
-It was delayed, as number of people including his Son-In-Law came from different parts of the world to attend it.
+It was delayed, as number of people including his Son-In-Law, Abdur Razzaq Mohiuddin had come from different parts of the world to attend it.
 Funeral prayer was conducted after 'Dhuhr' prayers in Makkah Masjid at around 1:30 PM.
 An estimated number of 2 Lakh people attended his Prayer and this was the highest turnout of people in Hyderabad for a funeral.
 The funeral procession started from Makkah Masjid through Charminar, Laad Bazar, Masjid Chowk, Hussaini Alam, Shibli Gunj and was rested for a few minutes in Jamia Nizamia in front of the shrine of Maulana Anwarullah Farooqi.
 After that, it was taken through Fateh Darwaza and finally to the shrine of Abdullah Shah, at Misriganj.

 His death was condoled by Chief Minister of Telangana K Chandrashekar Rao, Deputy Chief Minister M Mohammed Mahmood Ali, ministers Nayani Narasimha Reddy and K. T. Rama Rao, Leader of Opposition in Council Mohammed Ali Shabbir and Rajya Sabha member V Hanumantha Rao.